Atom Interferometer Tests of Dark Matter: Introduction

-In this paper, we consider both the decoherence and phase signatures in more depth, and expand the atom interferometer detection mechanism to further scattering channels.
+In this paper, we consider observables that potentially get coherent enhancements: phase-shifts for cold atomic clouds, and both contrast loss and phase shifts for matter interferometers\footnote{Recent work~\cite{Badurina:2024nge} shows that atom interferometers based on diffuse atom clouds do not receive $N^2$ enhancements to the decoherence rate when one-body measurements are performed.
+Experiments based on Bose–Einstein condensates (BECs) exhibit a similar behavior than diffuse atomic clouds and we will therefore treat them as such.
+We leave a comprehensive treatment for future work.}, and expand the atom interferometer detection mechanism to further scattering channels.
 Fig.~\ref{fig:cartoon} gives a schematic description of the detection strategy.
 We standardize and generalize the formalism of Ref.~\citep{Riedel2017} using the methods of Ref.~\citep{Trickle2020}.
 We then consider nuclear recoils, hidden photon processes, and coherent axion scattering.
 Our main results are summarized in Fig.~\ref{fig:results}, which shows that atom interferometers can be uniquely powerful for probing nuclear recoil of DM with masses $m_{\chi} \lesssim 1~\rm{MeV}$.
 Although the constraints through the other channels are not competitive, we include rough analytic estimates.

 The paper is organized as follows.
 In Section~\ref{sec:overview} we discuss the overall method, explain our general formalism, and describe the atom interferometer experiments we consider in this paper.
 We then apply our formalism in Section~\ref{sec:dm_rates} to nuclear recoils (\ref{sec:nuc_recoils}), and dark photon processes and coherent axion scattering (\ref{sec:other_process}).
 We discuss how these atom interferometer constraints compare to other relevant constraints in Section~\ref{sec:other_constraints}, and we conclude in Section~\ref{sec:conclusion}.